sye8/BITalinoDataCollection/README.md

    Sets the output filename

    If '--output' flag is not set, default output filename 'PyBitSignals_(MAC Address)\_(date)_(time)' will be used

 * `--help (-h)`

+    Show instructions.

+### multiple.py - To record data with several BITalino devices:

+* `--mac-addresses [MAC Addresses of the devices, in a comma seperated list]`

+    If '--mac-addresses' is not set, default MAC Address 20:16:12:21:98:56,20:16:12:22:01:29 will be used.

+* `--channels [Comma seperated list of integers from 0 - 5, representing channels]`

+    If '--channels' is not set, all channels 0,1,2,3,4,5 will be monitored

+    Example: 0,2,3 to monitor channels A1, A3, A4

+* `--sampling-rate [Sampling Rate in Hz]`

+    If '--sampling-rate' is not set, default sampling rate of 100 Hz will be used.

+    Sampling Rate can be 1, 10, 100 or 1000 Hz.

+* `--video [Path to video file]`

+    If '--video' flag is not set, the script will ask you for video during execution

+* `--help (-h)`